vsu1833/MERN-institute-management/README.md

 ---
 ## Demo Video

-Watch our demo video on YouTube to see the School Management System in action:
+Watch my demo video on YouTube to see the School Management System in action:

 [[Watch the video]](https://www.youtube.com/watch?v=QhekqdrBsCc)